 In less than 2 hours, I reached Shifen.
 Literally, the Old Street is just on the railway.
 Streets are flooded with stalls of food, souvenirs of different items and colorful lanterns.

-Where are the places I traveled?
+Where are the places I travelled?

 Jingan Suspension Bridge